Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Install pfSense on Bare Metal

-I’ve never used pfSense before, so we will explore this together.
-The compressed image is about 360 MB and can be flashed to a USB drive with an AppImage binary of Etcher (very cool).
-Decisions, decisions: VGA install or serial?
-Let’s serial into the new router.
-Why not?
+I’ve never used pfSense before, so let’s explore it together.
+The compressed image is about 360 MB and can be flashed to a USB drive with the Etcher AppImage—very cool.
+VGA install or serial?
+I thought about serial, but:

 Top ↩